66be873d3c44dc776b9db25c restoreative hero - Little Bytes Pediatric Dentistry

 • The teeth are improperly formed

-Our dentists can place a dental crown using a minimally invasive procedure called the Hall crown technique.
+Our Palo Alto kids’ restorative dentist can place a dental crown using a minimally invasive procedure called the Hall crown technique.
 This method uses a stainless steel crown to cover the natural tooth.

 Our team will discuss treatment options for your child.
 You should consider the following factors when deciding whether a crown is suitable for your child:

-Trust that our team of dentists in Palo Alto has studied how to treat children using dental crowns safely and effectively.
-If you're concerned about your child's comfort, ask our staff about our sedation options.
+Our children’s dentists in Palo Alto have studied how to treat children using dental crowns safely and effectively.
+If you’re concerned about your child’s comfort, ask our staff about our sedation options.

 Get in Touch